-To execute the necessary mathematical computations, the cryptocurrency company hires teams of miners who use dedicated computer rigs.
-This activity necessitates a substantial quantity of electricity; for example, the Bitcoin network now consumes about 73 TWh of energy each year.
+To execute and compute complex hash puzzles, the cryptocurrency firm hires a team of expert miners who use dedicated computer rigs to generate coins.
+This activity requires a substantial quality of electricity.
+For example, the Bitcoin network alone consumes around 73 TWh energy each year.

-Cybercriminals hack devices to install cryptojacking software.
-In the background, the software mines for cryptocurrencies or steals from cryptocurrency wallets.
-The unaware victims continue to use their devices, albeit they may notice sluggish performance or delays.
+Cryptojackers hack the victim’s devices through installed cryptojacking software on the target computer.
+The software works in the background on the target computer.
+The software mines cryptocurrency or steal cryptocurrency from target crypto wallets.
+While the unaware victims continue to use their devices.
+However, they may notice sluggish performance or delays.

-Hackers have two main tactics for convincing a target computer to secretly mine cryptocurrencies, and they may combine both strategies:
+Cryptojackers have two main tactics through which they target the victim’s computer to secretly mine cryptocurrency and some even combine both these tactics.

-To increase their profits, attackers may combine the two techniques.
-For instance, if 10% of the hundreds of devices that an attacker may use to mine bitcoins for them could run code on the target computers, 90% could do so using their web browsers.
+To boost profit, sometime hackers may combine both tactics.
+For example, if 20% of the hundreds of devices that attackers may use to mine coins by running code on the target computers, while 80% could do using the web browser.